-One area where family mediation has been particularly effective is in situations where children are, or are potentially, at risk.
+Child Protection Mediation is one area where family mediation has been particularly effective.
+This form of mediation is for situations where children are, or are potentially, at risk.
 In these cases, litigation can be triggered between parents or guardians and government case workers acting under the authority of child protection legislation.

 Whether or not a child is a «child in need of protection» is a factual determination only a court can make and is not something that can be negotiated.
 However, almost every other aspect of a child protection situation can potentially be resolved using mediation.